 with $x_\lambda \simeq 0.9$.
-To verify the consistency of our simulation results with this number, we take the route of finite-size scaling analysis \cite{fisher2}.
+To verify the consistency of our simulation results with this number for the critical exponent, we take the route of finite-size scaling analysis \cite{fisher2}.
 Noting that at criticality $\xi$ scales with $L$, for results obtained at $T_c^L$,

-It was observed in previous computer simulation of this model \cite{das3,das4} that $\mathscr L$ has reasonably strong background contribution ${\mathscr L}_b$.
+It was observed in previous NVE MD simulations of this model \cite{das3,das4} that $\mathscr L$ has strong background contribution ${\mathscr L}_b$.
 The value of ${\mathscr L}_b$ was estimated to be $\simeq 0.0033$, a reasonably large number, given that for small system sizes this number can be comparable to the total value.
 We will thus deal with the critical part $\Delta {\mathscr L} (={\mathscr L}-{\mathscr L}_b)$ only.
 So, when calculated at $T_c^L$s, a plot of $\Delta {\mathscr L}/T$ vs $L$ will be consistent with a power-law with exponent $0.9$.
-This is demonstrated in Fig. \ref{fig2}.
-Note that we have shown results from NHT, DPDT as well as from NVE ensemble calculations.
-All of them are in very good agreement.
+This is demonstrated in Fig. \ref{fig4}.
+Note that we have shown results from NHT, DPDT, as well as from NVE ensemble.
+All of them are in good agreement.
 This essentially demonstrates that NHT and DPDT are good devices for the calculation of mutual diffusivity ($D_{AB}$) even for quantitative understanding of critical dynamics.
-Here note that $D_{AB}={\mathscr L}/{\chi}$ where $\chi$ is the concentration susceptibility that can be calculated from concentration fluctuation in Monte Carlo simulations.
+Here note that $D_{AB}={\mathscr L}/{\chi}$, where $\chi$ is the concentration susceptibility that can be conveniently calculated from concentration fluctuation in Monte Carlo simulations.
 Sightly poorer agreement of the DPDT data with the expected theoretical behavior, compared to NHT ones, is due to the temperature control problem that this method suffers from, in the long run.

-Having demonstrated the usefulness of NHT and DPDT in calculation of diffusion constants (note here that in many previous works it was shown that these thermostats are good for the calculation of self diffusivity), we turn our attention to viscosities.
-In Fig. \ref{fig3} we show the time dependent integration of shear viscosity, using Eq. (\ref{shear1}) for NVE, NHT and DPDT.
-Here we do not show the results obtained using AT and LT which, we have already understood, are not appropriate for the study of transport properties.
-Satisfactory agreement is achieved with the NVE calculation for results from both the thermostats.
-Considering the fact that $\eta$ has very weak critical divergence, one needs huge statistics to verify that.
-Therefore we do not take up that task in this work.

-Even though, so far it appears that the NHT is a good tool to study dynamic critical phenomena, we have encountered difficulty in the calculation of bulk viscosity, for this value of the coupling constant.
-This is clear from Fig. \ref{fig4} which is similar to Fig. \ref{fig3} but for bulk viscosity.
-Here, even though a very good agreement is obtained involving NVE and DPDT, result for NHT is in clear disagreement.
-For the latter probably one needs to choose the coupling constant $\mathscr Q$ very judicially.
-In this connection, a discussion on the improvement of NHT is provided in the next section.
-We mention here that for the same system size, conclusion similar to Fig. \ref{fig3} and Fig. \ref{fig4} are drawn when calculations are performed at $T_c^L$.